theunicornguild/myrent/03_renters/09_python_1_editing.md

    return render(request, 'renter/edit.html', {'form': form})
 ```

-But if the request wasn’t a `POST` request, it will still take the id and get the object, fill the form with the object that we want to edit and send it to the edit.html template so the user can view the object before changing it
+But if the request wasn’t a `POST` request, it will still take the id and get the object, fill the form with the object that we want to edit and send it to the `edit.html` template so the user can view the object before changing it

-Finally we need to import the `get_object_or_404()` function, so at the top of the page where we have the imports change the following import
+Finally, we need to import the `get_object_or_404()` function, so at the top of the `main/views.py` where we have the imports change the following import

 ```python
 from django.shortcuts import render,redirect